Kr3jzolPL/Heating_Shell_for_Box_turtle/README.md

 - NO, Pla won't work and will melt
 ***
 Supports :
-- Use tree supports for saving the filament
+- Use tree supports for saving the filament in Side Wall, Cold Side and Hot side
 ***
 MMU Support :
 - Side Wall and cover can be printed using a MMU system, you need to add colors in your slicer